 Individuals who exercise are not as prone to getting cancer, as proven in countless studies.
 As an example, relapse rates for women who have breast cancer and walk to work are a lot lower than those who opt not to walk to work.

 It is best to try and eat as much organic food as possible and eat entire dishes of vegetables.
-Many Indians and Chinese people do this and the cancer rates within these communities are generally lower than that of other Western communities.
+Many Indians and Chinese people do this and the cancer rates within these communities are generally lower than that of Western communities.

 The following foods are thought to have preventative properties relating to cancer.
 Diet and cancer are strongly linked, and eating the following foods may lower cancer risk for some individuals.